 My ALS Decision Tool™

-You can use this tool to learn about your ALS treatment options and make important decisions about your care.
-As your disease progresses, your ALS care team may recommend treatments like breathing support or a feeding tube to help you stay as healthy and comfortable as possible.
+You can use My ALS Decision Tool™ to learn about your ALS treatment options and make important decisions about your care.
+For example, as your disease progresses, your ALS care team may recommend treatments like breathing support or a feeding tube to help you stay as healthy and comfortable as possible.
 Even if you don’t have trouble breathing or eating on your own right now, it’s never too early to start planning ahead for your future care.

-As you go through the tool, you’ll learn about some common ALS treatments, answer a few questions to help you think through what is most important to you, and get ready to talk with your ALS care team about your options.
+As you go through each module, you’ll learn about some common ALS treatments and procedures, answer a few questions to help you think through what is most important to you, and get ready to talk with your ALS care team about your options.

 Your next steps

-Once you finish exploring this tool, talk to your ALS care team about what you have learned.
+Once you finish exploring a decision tool, talk to your ALS care team about what you have learned.
 Together, you can find a treatment plan that is right for you.

-To learn more about living with ALS, visit, lesturnerals.org/resources.
-If you have any questions feel free to contact us at education@lesturnerals.org.
+For more information about living with ALS, visit lesturnerals.org/resources.
+If you have any questions, feel free to contact us at education@lesturnerals.org or learn more about our ALS Support Services Team.

-My ALS Decision Tool™ was developed in collaboration with people living with ALS, caregivers, advocates, researchers and clinicians.
-Dr. Anne Hogden’s MND Patient Decision Support framework and guidance informed the development of this tool.
+Each My ALS Decision Tool™ module was developed in collaboration with people living with ALS, caregivers, advocates, researchers and clinicians.
+The content includes insights gained by nurses and social workers who have shared lessons learned from decades of one-on-one ALS consultations.
+Dr. Anne Hogden’s MND Patient Decision Support framework and guidance also informed the development process.

 You may also be interested in...